 This research is relevant due to the unique perception-based lens through which it examines yoga intervention.
-It adds this distinct approach to an existing body of literature which offers the potential for yoga as a low-cost alternative to current rehabilitative services within prisons. has outlined the risk factors for offenders that, when reduced, can decrease the likelihood of criminal conduct and reoffending (e.g., substance abuse; Andrews & Bonta, 2010).
-Unfortunately, due to funding and other constraints (e.g., volunteer staff resourcing), only offenders considered to be highest risk of reoffending are usually offered psychiatric and other sanctioned rehabilitation services, often leaving those in medium- or low-risk groups untreated.
+It adds this distinct approach to an existing body of literature which offers the potential for yoga as a low-cost alternative to current rehabilitative services within prisons.
+Research has outlined the risk factors for offenders that, when reduced, can decrease the likelihood of criminal conduct and reoffending (e.g., substance abuse; Andrews & Bonta, 2010).
+Unfortunately, due to funding and other constraints (e.g., volunteer staff resourcing), only offenders considered to be at highest risk of reoffending are usually offered psychiatric and other sanctioned rehabilitation services, often leaving those in medium- or low-risk groups untreated.
 Mental health challenges (e.g., depression, anxiety) represent additional issues for many offenders, and mental health is another aspect of prisons typically under-resourced (Fazel & Danesh, 2002).
 There is currently a need within correctional facilities for an inexpensive means to improve both physical and mental health and that could be offered to a wide range of offenders.
 Such programs might fill gaps in our current rehabilitative practices; although research is required to ensure that the alternatives are performing as desired (Muirhead & Fortune, 2016).

-Though not a comprehensive nor longitudinal study, the research presented here offers important hrough examination of narratives reflecting personal experiences the Prison Yoga Project.
-This study is a stepping stone for further research into the long-term and larger societal effects of yoga and mindfulness interventions in prison setting.
+Though not a comprehensive nor longitudinal study, the research presented here offers important insight through examination of narratives reflecting personal experiences of participants in the Prison Yoga Project.
+This study is a stepping stone for further research into the long-term and larger societal effects of yoga and mindfulness interventions in prison settings.

 LITERATURE REVIEW